(Updated on 02.09.2015)

-If a customer of BSBDA opts not to have ATM Debit card, should the bank compel the customer to accept the ATM debit card ?
+If a customer of BSBDA agrees not to have ATM Debit card should the bank give ATM debit card by force?

 ATM debit cards may be offered at the time of opening BSBDA and issued if the customer requests for the same in writing.
-Banks need not insist that a customer accepts ATM debit card.
+Banks need not force ATM debit cards on such customers.

-Banks while opening the BSBDA should educate such a customers about the ATM Debit Card, ATM PIN and risk associated with it.
-However, if a customer chooses not to have an ATM Debit Card, banks need not compel such customer to accept ATM Debit Card.
-If, however, customer opts to have an ATM Debit card, banks should provide the same to BSBDA holders through safe delivery channels by adopting the same procedure which they have been adopting for delivery of ATM Debit card and PIN to their other customers.
+Banks while opening the BSBDA should educate such customers about the ATM Debit Card, ATM PIN and risk associated with it.
+However, if customer chooses not to have ATM Debit Card banks need not force ATM debit cards on such customers.
+If, however, customer opts to have an ATM Debit Card, banks should provide the same to BSBDA holders through safe delivery channels by adopting the same procedure which they have been adopting for delivery of ATM Debit Card and PIN to their other customers.

 While opening the BSBDA customers’ consent in writing be obtained that his existing non-BSBDA Savings Banks accounts will be closed after 30 days of opening BSBDA and banks are free to close such accounts after 30 days.

-23. In certain accounts to which disbursements under MGNREGA are made weekly, the number of withdrawals may be more than four in a month of five weeks.
-In such cases, can banks permit five withdrawals?
+In certain accounts like NREGA where disbursements are made weekly and if a month has five weeks, it may result in more than four withdrawals.
+In such cases can banks permit five withdrawals?

 In BSBDA, banks are required to provide free of charge minimum four withdrawals, including through ATM and other mode.
 Beyond four withdrawals, it is left to discretion of the banks to either offer free or charge for additional withdrawal/s.
-However pricing structure may be put in place by banks on a reasonable, non-discretionary, non-discriminatory and transparent manner.
+However pricing structure may be put in place by banks on a reasonable, non-discretionary, non-discriminatory and transparent manner by banks.

-BSBDA does not envisage cheque book facility in the minimum facilities that should be provided to BSBDA customers.
+BSBDA does not envisage cheque book facility in the minimum facilities that it should provide to BSBDA customers.
 They are free to extend any additional facility including cheque book facility free of charge (in which case the account remains BSBDA) or charge for the additional facilities (in which case the account is not BSBDA).

-26. What is the time frame available to banks for converting “No-Frills” Account as Basic Savings Bank Deposit Account?
+What is the time frame available to banks for converting ‘No-Frills’ Account as Basic Savings Bank Deposit Account?
 What is the time frame available to banks for issuing ATM Cards to all the existing Basic Savings Bank Deposit Account holders?

-All the existing “No-Frill” accounts may be treated as BSBDA accounts from the date of the circular i.e., August 17, 2012 and banks may offer the prescribed facilities as per the circular such as issuing ATM card etc., to the existing ‘No-Frill’ account holders as and when the customer approaches the bank.
-However, customers opening new accounts after the issue of our circular should be provided prescribed facilities immediately on opening of the account.
+All the existing ‘No-Frill’ accounts may be treated as BSBDA accounts from the date of the circular i.e., August 22, 2012 and banks may offer the prescribed facilities as per the circular such as issuing ATM card etc., to the existing ‘No-Frill’ account holders as and when the customer approaches the bank.
+However, for customers opening new accounts after the issue of our circular should be provided with the prescribed facilities immediately on opening of the account.